pivotal-cf/docs-addon-compliance-tools/README.md

 ## Style Guide

-This is a word list for terminology and word usage specific to the Compliance Scanner for docs.
+This is a word list for terminology and word usage specific to the Compliance Scanner for VMware Tanzu docs.